 Kids are not easy to rear.
 Raising two at once is a challenge of its own nature.
 Do not casually disregard with statements like this or realize you have separated yourself, deeply and eternally, to the people who do have multiples.

 Also, you come off shallow as fuck to a mom so deep in the trenches of crazy we can’t stop ourselves.
 We have already judged you.
 You’ll know that when you hear the prolonged sigh pass our lips.

 “I had my kids X months apart.
 It was just like having twins!”

-But I surely didn’t and don’t discount singletons as somehow being their own challenge, regardless of age difference/dynamic.
+But I sure didn’t and don’t discount singletons as somehow being their own challenge, regardless of age difference/dynamic.
 I remember holding Aria a lot in the beginning because Aurora was stuck on that stupid nasal cannula with forced room air (which was more like a water boarding torture device, since the humidifier in it often sent jets of water into her nose and she’d flip a shit).
 All I wanted to do was hold Aurora.
-Then I got to and I wanted to hold Aria.
+When I got to hold her, I felt I was doing a disservice to Aria and lamented not holding her.
 I was damned no matter what I did.
 That was my personal hell.

 Stop barking up this tree.
 We aren’t the same but we are parents.

 “I could never do what you do… It’s like my life is not the same after having a baby and that’s just one baby.
 How do you do it?”

 Again, the paradoxical chasm between singleton and multiple parents looms… We are all in the trenches of parenting, albeit our challenges are different.
 Babies are hard no matter if there is one or multiple babies.
 You suck it up and you do your thing – whatever is thrown at you.
 I chalk our resolve up to the following: